MCP - Use Picasi in the AI assistant

 Security and Control

 You remain in control.
-Every connection is visible in Picasi under Settings → AI Connections and Tokens.
-You can revoke them individually at any time—immediately and without any lingering effects.
+Every connection is visible in Picasi under AI Connections.
+You can revoke them individually at any time—immediately and without any residual effects.